 The diet part is on you (and yes, you know what to do to eat well).
 But to help you find time for exercises to lose belly fat, we came up with ten 10-minute workouts that will tone those abs like nobody’s business.
-And because you know by now (you do, don’t you?) that you can’t spot-train your body to get buff in one area and not another, we’ve split these workouts into building and burning segments, so you can strengthen the right muscle groups, while also shedding fat from all over.
+And because you know by now that you can’t spot-train your body to get buff in one area and not another, we’ve split these workouts into building and burning segments, so you can strengthen the right muscle groups, while also shedding fat from all over.

-Belly Fat Workout #1
+Belly Fat Exercise #1

 Build: Rotating plank.
 Do 60-second planks facing front (traditional), side, other side, and back (belly-up), with 15 seconds rest in-between.